AlexMercedCoder/merver/readme.md

-**requestMethod:** value of "Access-Control-Request-Method" header, defaults to "_" **allowMethods:**value of "Access-Control-Allow-Methods" header, defaults to "OPTIONS, GET" **allowHeaders:**value of "Access-Control-Allow-Headers" header, defaults to "\*"
+**requestMethod:** value of "Access-Control-Request-Method" header, defaults to "_" **allowMethods:**value of "Access-Control-Allow-Methods" header, defaults to "OPTIONS, GET" **allowHeaders:**value of "Access-Control-Allow-Headers" header, defaults to "\*" **mwTimeout:**Amount of time in milliseconds before middleware timesout, useful if a lot of async processes in your middleware you want completed before responses.
+Defaults to 10 milliseconds
+**resTimeout:**Amount of time in milliseconds before routes timeout, useful if a lot of your routes complete async tasks like db call, defaults to 200 milliseconds.

+* When both timeouts occur the request will get a default "no response"

 ### methods